Kalākaua's 1881 world tour: Honolulu homecoming: October 29 – November 6

 The Australia was not expected to arrive in Hawaii until October 31.
 Plans for Kalākaua's homecoming celebration in Hawaii had begun in August, and included every organized civic and labor union group, as well as the student body of every school on Oahu.
 The general public was invited to participate in the festivities.
 Honolulu was in the final stages of preparation on October 29, when the Australia flying Kalākaua's royal flag sailed past Diamond Head, making its way to Honolulu Harbor.
 As the alert quickly spread across Oahu, a battery of guns began firing along the waterfront from Diamond Head to the port, and a frenzied scramble began to complete the decorations.
 After 281 days of constant travel, Hawaii's last king was home.

 The homecoming celebration went on for days.
 Officials and the general population of the island crowded the shoreline to cheer their returning monarch.
 Speeches were made in both English and Hawaiian, and some people stood on rooftops for a glimpse.
 Floral arrangements permeated the city, welcome-home signs were displayed, and music was everywhere.
 Along his route to Iolani Palace, the procession passed beneath numerous festooned arches erected for his homecoming.
 A daytime parade was held in his honor.
 The palace was opened for the public to personally greet the King.
 The Honolulu Fire Department and the Poola Association began an evening torchlight parade at a bell tower brightly lit with Chinese lanterns, and proceeded through the streets of downtown Honolulu to the palace.

-Sunday, November 6 was a day when houses of worship in Honolulu offered prayers and thanks for the divine protection and safe return of their monarch.
+On Sunday, November 6, houses of worship in Honolulu offered prayers and thanks for the divine protection and safe return of their monarch.
 The Catholic Cathedral Basilica of Our Lady of Peace in Honolulu conducted the Te Deum hymn of praise.
 Attended by Kalākaua and Kapiolani, the King's ministry, and much of the Hawaiian government, thanks were given for divine protection during the royal journey.
 Former missionary Rev. Sereno E. Bishop of the Fort Street Church praised the King's historic journey, but condemned the Hawaiian culture for its "decrepit paganism" and "bestialities of the hula hula".
 Kalākaua and Kapiolani attended the services at the Anglican Saint Andrew's Cathedral as private individuals, to hear a sermon on the Parable of the talents or minas based on the Gospel of Luke 19:13, "And he called his ten servants and delivered them ten pounds, and said unto them, 'Make use of it till I come.'"